Law: Civil society

 The Classical republican concept of "civil society" dates back to Hobbes and Locke.
 Locke saw civil society as people who have "a common established law and judicature to appeal to, with authority to decide controversies between them."
 German philosopher Georg Wilhelm Friedrich Hegel distinguished the "state" from "civil society" (bürgerliche Gesellschaft) in Elements of the Philosophy of Right.

-Hegel believed that civil society and the state were polar opposites, within the scheme of his dialectic theory of history.
+Hegel believed that civil society and the state were opposites, within the scheme of his dialectic theory of history.
 The modern dipole state–civil society was reproduced in the theories of Alexis de Tocqueville and Karl Marx.
 In post-modern theory, civil society is necessarily a source of law, by being the basis from which people form opinions and lobby for what they believe law should be.
 As Australian barrister and author Geoffrey Robertson QC wrote of international law, "one of its primary modern sources is found in the responses of ordinary men and women, and of the non-governmental organizations which many of them support, to the human rights abuses they see on the television screen in their living rooms."

 Freedom of speech, freedom of association and many other individual rights allow people to gather, discuss, criticise and hold to account their governments, from which the basis of a deliberative democracy is formed.
-The more people are involved with, concerned by and capable of changing how political power is exercised over their lives, the more acceptable and legitimate the law becomes to the people.
+The more people are involved with, concerned by, and capable of changing how political power is exercised over their lives, the more acceptable and legitimate the law becomes to the people.
 The most familiar institutions of civil society include economic markets, profit-oriented firms, families, trade unions, hospitals, universities, schools, charities, debating clubs, non-governmental organisations, neighbourhoods, churches, and religious associations.
-There is no clear legal definition of the civil society, and of the institutions it includes.
-Most of the institutions and bodies who try to give a list of institutions (such as the European Economic and Social Committee) exclude the political parties.
+There is no clear legal definition of civil society, and of the institutions it includes.
+Most institutions and bodies that compile lists of institutions (such as the European Economic and Social Committee) exclude political parties.

 Areas of law

 All legal systems deal with the same basic issues, but jurisdictions categorise and identify their legal topics in different ways.
 A common distinction is that between "public law" (a term related closely to the state, and including constitutional, administrative and criminal law), and "private law" (which covers contract, tort and property).
 (Note: Although many scholars argue that "the boundaries between public and private law are becoming blurred", and that this distinction has become mere "folklore" (Bergkamp, Liability and Environment, 1–2).)
-In civil law systems, contract and tort fall under a general law of obligations, while trusts law is dealt with under statutory regimes or international conventions.
-International, constitutional and administrative law, criminal law, contract, tort, property law and trusts are regarded as the "traditional core subjects", (Note: E.g. in England these seven subjects, with EU law substituted for international law, make up a "qualifying law degree".
-For criticism, see Peter Birks' poignant comments attached to a previous version of the Notice to Law Schools .) although there are many further disciplines.
+In civil law systems, contract and tort fall under a general law of obligations, while trust law is dealt with under statutory regimes or international conventions.
+Although there is some variation across jurisdictions, legal subjects commonly considered core include international law, constitutional law, administrative law, criminal law, contract, tort, property law, equity and trusts, corporate law and evidence.